For Anyone Concerned About a Foster Child

-Too often problems in a child’s case are not identified and communicated effectively to the Juvenile Court or the responsible agencies.
+Too often problems in a child’s case are not identified and communicated effectively to the dependency court or the responsible agencies.
 In addition to caregivers, the main parties involved in the dependency court process are the court, county child welfare agencies, foster family agencies, and attorneys.

 The Dependency Court

-The role of the Juvenile Court is critical for oversight of a foster child’s case.
-The County child welfare agencies are accountable to the Juvenile courts as they propose initial case dispositions and review hearing case dispositions.
-Foster Family Agencies are also accountable to the Juvenile Court.
+The role of the dependency court is critical for oversight of a foster child’s case.
+The county child welfare agencies are accountable to the dependency courts as they propose initial case dispositions and review hearing case dispositions.
+Foster Family Agencies are also accountable to the dependency court.

 California state law and Federal law allow and encourage caregivers to have dependency court access and dependency court reporting power.
 In California, we have an additional reporting opportunity which allows “any interested person” to request a change of court order under very specific circumstances.

 If you are a Caregiver: Communicating with the court requires special court forms and protocol.
 If you are a caregiver and wish to report to the court at the time of a review hearing, you will need to file a JV-290 Caregiver Information form.
 For more information, please see our Caregiver Information page.

 County Child Welfare Agencies

 County child welfare agencies are responsible for the day-to-day casework for foster children in California.
 County agencies must file reports and recommendations to the dependency court at the time of disposition, review hearings, and permanency planning hearings.